John McEntee (political aide): Career

-Trump campaign and the White House
+Trump campaign and first term

 In 2015, McEntee worked as a production assistant for Fox News, focusing on the channel's social media accounts.
 He successfully lobbied for a job on the Trump campaign, joining as a volunteer in July of that year and later being promoted to a full-time position as trip director.

 After Donald Trump won the 2016 election, McEntee was asked to join his staff as an aide, serving as his body man.
 McEntee accompanied Trump on all trips, most notably the President's trip to Saudi Arabia in May 2017, where "Man in red tie" (McEntee) and "#Trump's_daughter" (Ivanka Trump) briefly became the most trending hashtags in that country.

-McEntee's first term of service in the White House ended on March 13, 2018, after Chief of Staff John Kelly ousted him on the pretext of an “unspecified security issue” that was later revealed to be unreported gambling winnings.
+McEntee's first term of service in the White House ended on March 13, 2018, after Chief of Staff John Kelly ousted him on the pretext of an "unspecified security issue" that was later revealed to be unreported gambling winnings.

 2020 United States presidential election and attempts to overturn it

 After his dismissal from the White House, McEntee was hired by Trump's 2020 reelection campaign as a senior adviser for campaign operations.
 In January 2020, McEntee returned to the White House in his old position of bodyman, where he shared some of his former duties with Nick Luna, the Director of Oval Office Operations.
 Shortly after his return, McEntee was then promoted to Director of the White House Presidential Personnel Office, overseeing the President's 4,000 appointments to the federal bureaucracy.
 McEntee reported directly to the President and continued to hold his role as Trump's bodyman concurrently.
 He was tasked with identifying and removing political appointees and career officials deemed insufficiently loyal to the administration, despite having no previous personnel or people management experience.
 McEntee then installed officials who were ideologically in line with the Trump campaign themes of non-interventionist foreign policy, immigration restriction, and economic nationalism.
-His reappointment was controversial given the circumstances of his dismissal.
 McEntee's purge of the Trump administration was lauded by many Trump loyalists who have long urged President Trump to terminate those in his administration who were part of the Washington establishment.